ukwa/ukwa-documentation/README.md

     * In a standard folder structure reflecting the crawl stream and the crawl launch date.
     * Along with any necessary metadata e.g. crawl configuration files, usually packaged as a ZIP.

 This material is cached on HDFS, from where it can be indexed for access and also wrapped for submission to the DLS.
 All critical data is stored here as simple files in the standard folder structure, and all irreplaceable data should be store in the same way.
-All downstream processes depend only upon the state of the HDFS system (either directly or in faster, cached forms). i.e. there should be no coupling between the *ingest* and *access* sides.
+All downstream processes depend only upon the state of the HDFS system (either directly or in faster, cached forms). i.e. ideally there should be no coupling between the *ingest* and *access* sides (a notable exception is the Q.A.
+Wayback service exposed via W3ACT, which shares the same back-end as the reader access systems in order to avoid unexpected differences between the two).

 Hadoop jobs are used to index the WARC files for access and search, and WARC records can be streamed from the HDFS storage backend as required.
 The indexes and HDFS provide the primary APIs that power the front-end services.